FarronF/limerick-council-meetings/meetings/2022/07/14-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 14th July 2022.md

 of averaging Speed cameras in towns and villages be considered in the Municipal District

-where speed is a concern.---
+where speed is a concern.
+---
 3

 QUESTIONS